brimdata/zed/docs/lake/design.md

 The initial prototype will be simplified as follows:
 * no transactions, as we will presume a single writer
-    * config/meta files stored as single zng files
+    * config/meta files stored as single ZNG files
 * journal stored as sequence of complete snapshots with HEAD pointing to most recent entry (HEAD written after update)
 * no recursive journal pool